 - Open an image that has items you’d like to remove.

-- Switch to the Erase tool by clicking the Essentials tab in the Edit panel, or by pressing Cmd+E (macOS) or Ctrl+E (Windows).
+- Switch to the Erase tool by going to the Essentials section of the Edit panel or by pressing Cmd+E (macOS) or Ctrl+E (Windows).

 - Use the Zoom tool (in the top toolbar) and the Hand tool to explore the image’s details.
 Hold down the spacebar to temporarily switch to the Hand tool.